ShrutiC-git/go-otel-e2e/README.md

 - Explore the traces in the **SigNoz UI** under the *Traces* tab.
 - Check out the *Metrics* and *Logs* dashboards.
-- Extend the example by adding more services and spans.